 Our plan is focused on:

-- Reducing our emissions, energy and water consumption, and waste to landfill
+- Reducing our emissions, energy, water, and waste consumption.

 Green Building Certifications and Ratings